 Lectures, readings and many concerts depended upon the interest of the Old Corner for the sale of their tickets, and . . . many a charity, church or library looked hither for an agency to dispense its [lottery] tickets even to distant places.
 These were the palmy times of the old New England lecture system, when the oleverest, strongest and most attractive speakers were to be had almost for the asking.
 The average fee for a lecturer was rarely more than ten dollars, but a poet or first class reader got five, possibly ten dollars more.
-Mr. Ticknor's long connection with the Boston Lyceum and the Institute of Instruotion made the store a headquarters for speakers and for committees, and many a winter course was arranged there.
+Mr. Ticknor's long connection with the Boston Lyceum and the Institute of Instruction made the store a headquarters for speakers and for committees, and many a winter course was arranged there.
+4

-An indication of some of the fun and good fellowship that was to be found in the store at this time is gained from this paragraphsecond and it is and include the local second second a second se the apprentices--some of whom, by the way always lived in his family--were there at 7:00 to dust the store.
+An indication of some of the fun and good fellowship that was to be found in the store at this time is gained from this paragraph-

+Mr. Ticknor used to be at his desk at 7:30 of a morning, while the apprentices-some of whom, by the way always lived in his family-were there at 7:00 to dust the store.
 Even before 7:30, however, huabitues of the store would arrive.
 The eccentric poet, John G. Saxe, was one of those who often came at 7:00 A.M.
 A nephew of Mr. Ticknor's, who had been a boy in the store, related how Mr. Saxe would stretch himself at full length on a huge packing table at the back of the store, place a pile of books under his head, and proceed to recite droll poems for the boys who grouped about him with idle dusters.
 He would lie there composing and reciting until one of the boys, casting a stealthy glance out of the window, would see Mr. Ticknor approaching, when the poet would arise and the dusting would proceed.
+5